Faeq-F/Zarlasht/diary.md

 ### 02/10/2024 - 07/10/2024
 Began digitizing the screen designs and started to learn how to use Valkey & radish (database & client) for the final game.<br>
 Also, after a meeting with my supervisor, I am improving my project plan.

+### 07/10/2024 - 08/10/2024
+Finished improving the project plan.
+I have also setup hosting for the final program and all of the proof of concepts that will be produced.
+This includes deno deploy for the websocket servers and aiven for the Valkey database.